EmilianSpasov/DungeonsAndPythons/README.md

 # Tests and CI/CD
 I added a bunch of tests to assure the best functionality of the application.
 Also created a small CI/CD with GitHub actions for automated testing (no deployment for now).

+# Documentation

+You can find more documentation and presentation of the project [here](resources/doucmentation).